 Look at all these snow globes?!
 I was searching everywhere for a large Christmas in Strasbourg globe.
 Unfortunately, I only managed to find a small one.

 Last minute gifts for the little ones…?

-My favourite part of the exploring the markets is the food spread.
-I have to admit, having being to the Cologna Christmas Markets, I was expecting there would be more food stalls.
-However, the Strasbourg markets are less about food and more about the arts and crafts, ornaments, dry food, tea leaves etc. Having said that, we really enjoyed their Bretzel (soft pretzel sprinkled with cinnamon sugar) and the French’s take on sausages with sauerkraut.
+My favourite part of exploring the markets is the food spread.
+I have to admit, having been to the Cologne Christmas Markets, I was expecting there would be more food stalls.
+However, the Strasbourg markets are less about food and more about arts and crafts, ornaments, dry food, tea leaves etc. Having said that, we really enjoyed their Bretzel (soft pretzel sprinkled with cinnamon sugar) and the French’s take on sausages with sauerkraut.

-Wash them all down with a cup of Vin Chaud (mulled wine or Gluwein) or two or three…!!
+Wash them all down with a cup of Vin Chaud (mulled wine or Gluhwein) or two or three…!!

 You can get them in this souvenir mug or plastic cup.
 Of course, I had to have one in a Christmas in Strasbourg mug!
 If you opt for the plastic cup, you can return it and get your €1 back.

 If mulled wine is not your thing, how about some hot and steamy mushroom soup?
 This is the plastic cup they all serve in and don’t forget to return it to get your €1 back.